parthigeo/skafdev/README.md

 `skaffold run`

 ## Skaffold `dev`
-In this local development mode, your application deployed on local kubernetes cluster will be continually updated.
+`dev` is local development mode.
+Your application deployed on local Kubernetes cluster will be continually updated.
 In this mode, *Skaffold*

 * Watches source code and docker image dependencies for changes.
 * Runs a build  and deploy when changes are detected